Mercury03/A-Problem-Oriented-Taxonomy-of-Evaluation-Metrics-for-Time-Series-Anomaly-Detection/README.md

 ## 🔧 Extension to TSAD\_eval Repository

-This project introduces **a newly designed evaluation metric** and has been **integrated as an extension** to the open-source TSAD evaluation library:🔗 https://github.com/sondsorb/TSAD_eval

-Specifically:A new metric has been added to expand the existing collection of TSAD evaluation methods.
+Specifically:A new metric(PATE) has been added to expand the existing collection of TSAD evaluation methods.🔗 https://github.com/sondsorb/TSAD_eval

 ---

 ## 📎 Included Experimental Code